warfreire/blockchain-based.sensing.system/README.md

 The Client Application includes the following module:

-* [sendMessage.py](fabpki-cli/keygen-ecdsa.py): It is  Python script that receive and process the AIS data received on NMEA format.
+* [sendMessage.py](fabpki-cli/keygen-ecdsa.py): It is a Python script that receive and process the AIS data received on NMEA format.
 This format is a standardization National Marine Electronics Association used in GPS, AIS, VTS and other maritime services.

 ## Monitoring local ledger copies with Fauxton and Mango